 Things are looking bright over here, but I'm also taking on a huge challenge and it has already pushed my limits a lot in barely a month.
 But if there was one thing I took away from PureEx- it was pushing limits.
 Haha Massive thanks to you all, again, for the support and the good times and I'm eager to see and hear more about your adventures too!

 What a legend - we are so proud Dana :)

-If you are interested in learning more about our Adventure Guide Internship, fire through your details below and we will send you a detailed itinerary to check out.
+If you are interested in learning more about our Adventure Guide Program, fire through your details below and we will send you a detailed itinerary to check out.